sujonifty/real-estate/README.md

 * Click here to see the website:[https://residence-radar.web.app/]

 # Route
-* Home: The home page have these sections - Navbar, SwiperSlider, Estates, Footer.
+* Home
 * User Profiles
 *  Update Profiles
-* Login:
+* Login
 * Register
 * Contact Us
-# conditional Route
+# Feature
+* Home: The home page have these sections - Navbar, SwiperSlider, Estates, Footer.
+I also add 2 extra section See How It Works and OUR CLIENTS.
+Only user can see the card details
+* Register: User can register for creating account in our website.
+* Login: If a user wants to see private route like user profile and user update, he/she must be logged in. otherwise he/she can not see the private route.
-* Route: User Profiles
+* User Profiles: Users can see their profile.
-* Route: Update Profiles
+* Update Profiles: Users can update their name and image.
 * If a user is logged in, the user-image, user profile & update profile will show on the Navbar.
 * When user hover over the user image it will show the user name.
+OUR CLIENTS

-# Private Route
+# Extra Route
-* Contact Us
+* Contact Us: I create a extra route which is private route.If a user is logged in, he/she can see this route.

 # npm package name
 * Swiper slider